Walchand-Linux-Users-Group/Linux/commands/cat/README.md

 ## Description
 - It is used to print the content of a file onto the standard output stream.
-- It is also allows us to write some texts into a file.
+- It also allows us to write some texts into a file.

 ---